stratisproject/Documentation/source/Sidechains/making-deposits-and-withdrawals.rst

 Turning on cross-chain functionality
 ====================================
-Before you begin make cross-chain transactions, you must ensure cross-chain functionality is turned on in the wallet you are using.
+Before you start making cross-chain transactions, you must ensure cross-chain functionality is turned on in the wallet you are using.
 The procedure is the same for both wallets.
 The screenshots below are from the Stratis Core wallet.

 1. On the main page, click the *Settings* button.
 2. The *Settings* dialog is displayed: